 We used some strong price moves to raise our cash holdings as the quarter progressed.
 Notably, we sold the Palladiumminer Stillwater after its price spiked 30% on a take-over offer.
 We also trimmed our largest holding, Samsung Electronics, whose share price incidentally barely budged on the Galaxy 7 battery fiasco and has subsequently reached new highs on the basis of strong demand for OLED and memory devices, which was part of our well-documented investment thesis.
-In the US we exited McDonald's for a good return and reduced our positions in the online payment intermediary PayPal, the Internet infrastructure facilitator Level 3 Communications, and Carnival cruise lines.
+In the US we exited McDonald's for a good return and reduced our positions in the online payment intermediary PayPal.
 All are good companies, but their share prices are now pricing in relatively optimistic earnings growth.
-In Asia, we took further profits on Internet play, Sina, and sold out of the Chinese white spirits purveyor Kweichow Moutai.
+In Asia, we took further profits on Internet play, Sina, and the Chinese white spirits purveyor Kweichow Moutai.
 Both have appreciated ahead of strong earnings expectations.
 We also reduced Japanese hydrocarbon producer Inpex, which has rallied strongly with the oil price.